melaniebrgr/learning-computer-science/00-everyweeks/week14/README.md

 ### TL;DR cookie property review

-- Domain: which server can receive the cookie e.g. the current domain `.example.com` or a third-parties `.tiktok.com`.
+- Domain: The server can receive the cookie e.g. the current domain `.example.com` or a third-parties `.tiktok.com`.
+The defaul value is the current domain.
-- Path: what path the cookie is active for
+- Path: The path the cookie is active on.
+The default value is the root.
 - Expires: the cookie expiry date when it will be deleted
 - Max-Age: the time in seconds after which a cookie will be deleted
 - SameSite: send cookies only when on the same (strict) or permit cross-site (lax) or are a dead giveaway of being a third-party cookie (none)